-Our manager and supervisor will continue to hold monthly staff meetings, make assignments and follow up on all activities of the team.
+Our Deputy Director and supervisors will continue to hold monthly staff meetings, make assignments and follow up on all activities of the team.
 During staff meetings they review changes in policies and regulations to ensure they are completing investigations as required.
 Monthly training assignments are given to investigators for specific areas to ensure investigators are conducting investigations in a uniform and consistent manner.
 The supervisors coordinate activities with the state division office of FMCSA.